Bill has advanced degrees in education and political science. He has been a political science teacher for over 27 years.

 Patriotism and its Associates

 After the terrorist attacks of September 11, 2001, there was a great demonstration of patriotism by the American people.
 Some of the intense patriotic sentiment has waned, but Americans still demonstrate it and do so often.
 We see patriotic displays at ballgames, at holidays, like July 4th, and at solemn observances, like the changing of the guard at the Tomb of the Unknowns.

 However, patriotism has become suspect recently.
 More people seem to want to equate patriotism with nationalism or even fascism.
 After all, isn’t one the same as the other?
 Aren’t they really just variations on a theme?
 In this essay, I am going to make the argument that there is a difference between the three “isms” and that you should always be a patriot, never be a fascist, and be a nationalist only under certain conditions.

 Vive la Différence

 So, if there is a difference between a patriot, a nationalist, and a fascist, what is it?
 First, let's look at the patriot...

 The Patriot—Person #1 believes that America is a great country and that she is worth fighting for.
 He believes in American values such as faith, hard work, and freedom.
-Furthermore, he believes that those values are worth defending and may be willing to enlist in the military to fight for those values as well as the well being of his loved ones if he feels they are being threatened by those outside his country.
+Furthermore, he believes that those values are worth defending and may be willing to enlist in the military to fight for those values as well as the well being of his loved ones if he feels they are being threatened by outside forces.
 I’m going to call this person a “patriot.”
-He's not spoiling for a fight, but he is willing to fight if he believes those American values are threatened.
+He's not spoiling for a fight, but he's willing to fight if he believes those American values are threatened.
 During World War I, Sargent Alvin York is an example of such a person.